Hello and welcome to my Lib Tech TRS review.

 Let’s Break up this text with a Video

 There’s plenty of pop in this board.
 Great for ollies and popping over lips and rollers.
+And that pop is really easy to extract – don’t need to put much effort in to load it up.

 Jumps in the park – small to large – are also fun on this deck.
 It’s got a medium flex which gives you enough stability on the landings over larger jumps and enough forgiveness.

 Almost perfect.
-It’s a true twin shape with a centered stance so it’s the same going either way.
+It’s a true twin shape with a centered stance so it’s basically the same going either way.

 This board is pretty much made for the pipe.
 I didn’t take it into a proper one but based on the reviews of others and on the boards specs, and in the mini pipe I took it through, this is a board that would love the pipe.